ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-aggregation-by-location-centroid.md

 # Aggregate projects by location (Geo Centroid computing)

 This example shows how to aggregate projects by the `contry_code` field and then compute the `centroid` field in an attempt of doing a simple server side clustering.
-We make use of the _Geo Centroid Aggregation_
+We make use of the _Geo Centroid Aggregation_.

 * Endpoint: `https://PROJECTS_INDEX/project/_search`
 * Method: `POST`